 It has become a truism of public health: Another year, another flu vaccination.
 Since 2010, the U.S. Centers for Disease Control and Prevention (CDC) has recommended that every person 6 months of age or older receive the flu vaccine.

 The flu vaccination is typically available in both injectable and nasal spray forms.
 In the past, the CDC has encouraged parents to opt for the flu shot whenever possible, due to concerns about the nasal spray form in some recent seasons.
-However, there is no preference in this year's recommendations.
+While there is no preference in this year's recommendations, the nasal spray is not recommended for some groups (pregnant women, children younger than age 2, children ages 2-4 years with asthma or a history of wheezing within 12 months, or those with cochlear implants).

 Flu vaccines are designed to protect against the strains of flu vaccine that researchers expect to be most prevalent during the upcoming season.
 Flu vaccines are either trivalent or quadrivalent; that is, they are formulated to contain vaccines for three or four flu strains, depending on what strains are forecast to be most active in the upcoming season.